 It’s not clear how many people are affected by trypophobia, but one 2013 study of the condition reported that out of 286 adults, 11% of men and 18% of women experienced aversion to an image of a lotus seed pod.
 As such, trypophobia may be fairly common.

-The topic of whether trypophobia is an actual phobia remains hotly debated.
+Despite this, the question of whether trypophobia is an actual phobia remains hotly debated.

 As it stands, trypophobia is not included in the current, fifth version of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the diagnostic guide for mental disorders used by psychologists.